How To Apply

 - Salary for Principal Investigator, Co-Investigators, and Mentors

 The Principal Investigator may receive salary support at a rate commensurate with the prevailing rate at his/her Sponsoring Institution as well as the amount of personnel time dedicated to the project.
-Note: Only one Principle Investigator is allowed per project; no Co-PIs should be listed but Co-Investigators are allowed.
+Note: Only one Principle Investigator is allowed per project; no Co-PIs should be listed.
+Co-Investigators are not allowed on the budget.
 For Kornfeld Scholarship Program Applicants, mentors must provide voluntary support.